-4. Conclusion
+4 Conclusion

 We proposed a texture detail enhancement method for seismic section image.
-Wavelet transform can effectively separate structure information (low frequency subband) and detail information (high frequency subband) of image.
-High frequency noise in structural information can be estimated and removed effectively by using bilateral texture filter in low frequency subband.
-In the high frequency subband, adaptive enhancement transform can be used to enhance the image edge and texture information, and effectively remove the low frequency noise.
-Experimental results show that the algorithm can not only effectively enhance the edge and texture information of the image, but also reduce the impact of noise.
+Wavelet transform can effectively separate structure information (low-frequency sub-band) and detail information (high-frequency sub-band) of an image.
+High-frequency noise in structural information can be estimated and removed effectively by using bilateral texture filter in the low-frequency sub-band.
+In the high-frequency sub-band, adaptive enhancement transform can be used to enhance the image edge and texture information, effectively removing the low-frequency noise.
+Experimental results show that the algorithm cannot only effectively enhance the edge and texture information of the image but also reduce the impact of noise.